chilicoder/study-wpm-workbook/README.md

   6. Revise and approve the project completion date.
   7. Finalize the resource schedule.
   8. Gain consensus on the project plan.

+> Interesting structure.
+But remember, that it relates to the TPM projects.
+For other types there is a big probability that all RBS and WBS... critical path would be useless after one or two iterations.

 The __Work Breakdown Structure (WBS)__ is a hierarchical description of all work that must be done to complete the project as defined in the current RBS